March 11, 2023.

 "She's an illegal just over from El Salvador."

 I would advise reading reviews before you dive in, especially considering racist storylines in recent seasons, one of which involves Taylor directly.
-They force a man of colour (Leon) out of business because he refuses to have his money invested with the police.
-In season three, a woman named Maria Gonzalez is forcibly detained and deported by ICE, in order to cover up the white protagonist's crimes.
-There is also a poorly-handled, graphically-described storyline about police brutality against a man of colour (Jose Lugo), which ultimately serves as little more than an arc to explore a white dude's professional trajectory.
+They force Leon Sherald (a Black man) out of business because he refuses to have his money invested with the police.
+Lauren, their ex-girlfriend and a woman of colour, experiences joblessness twice due to Taylor's selfish and cruel actions.
+In season three, a woman of colour named Maria Gonzalez is forcibly detained and deported by ICE, in order to cover up the White protagonist's crimes.
+There is also a poorly-handled, graphically-described storyline about lethal police brutality against a man of colour (Jose Lugo), which ultimately serves as little more than an arc to explore a White dude's professional trajectory.
+Jose Lugo is the definition of a plot device whose sole purpose is to die.

-The same white dude (Chuck Rhoades) also seeks the help of black market organ harvesters, whose primary suppliers include vulnerable refugees and minorities, to help his obscenely wealthy dad get a kidney transplant.
-He ultimately doesn't go through with the transaction, but also doesn't use his power as a literal law-enforcer to get the black market surgeon thrown in prison.
-In fact, the predatory surgeon hangs around for... comedy relief.
+The same White dude (Chuck Rhoades) also seeks the help of an organ harvester, whose primary victims include vulnerable refugees and minorities, to help his obscenely wealthy dad get a kidney transplant.
+He ultimately doesn't go through with the transaction, but also doesn't use his power as a literal law-enforcer to get the predatory surgeon thrown in prison.
+In fact, the surgeon hangs around for... comedy relief.
+Yeah, that's right.
+The bloke who was gung-ho about chopping up young asylum seekers for rich White people is the funny guy.
+He shows up to offer boner pills and witty one-liners in subsequent episodes, all the while flourishing on money from organ trafficking.
+Chuck sees nothing wrong with this.

 Chuck and his father in S03E04.

-One of the creepiest aspects of this show, in my opinion, is the relationship between Chuck (a main character) and his abusive father.
-At 14 years old, his father and uncle hired an adult female "prostitute" to have sex with him and, as an adult, Chuck's father kissed his son full on the mouth and held him still even as Chuck tried to resist him.
-Not only did Chuck's wife react with mere mild surprise at her husband's description of statutory rape, the show does not treat his experiences seriously.
+One of the creepiest aspects of this show, in my opinion, is the relationship between Chuck and his abusive father.
+When he was only 14 years old, his father and uncle hired an adult female sex worker to take his virginity.
+(There's a word for that--rape--but the show doesn't use it.)
+As an adult, Chuck's father kisses his son full on the mouth and holds him still, even as Chuck tries to resist him.
+Not only did Chuck's wife react with mere mild surprise at her husband's description of statutory rape (and a sex worker who was potentially a pedophile/hebephile), the show does not treat his experiences seriously.
 It's a repugnant storyline that almost kept me from watching, especially when you consider how a character might react if a 14 year-old girl had been forced into sex by her father and uncle.
-The double standard is disgusting.
+The double standard is utterly disgusting.

-I'm increasingly infuriated by mainstream media treating male abuse as trivial or, at worst, comedic.
+I'm increasingly infuriated by mainstream media treating the abuse of men/boys as trivial or, at worst, comedic.
 This show does both, with Wags (a main character) asserting that he'd hire an adult female sex worker for a 13 year-old boy's birthday party, so the child could have his first sexual experience.
 I don't find this funny.
 I find it deeply disturbing.
+Imagine if he'd said that shit about a female child.
+A 13 year-old girl that he'd like to coerce into sex with an adult man.
+Would that be acceptable?
+Fuck no. When will this double standard stop?
+Organisations like 1in6 show that the sexual abuse of boys and men is no joke.
+It'd be fucking great if mainstream media would stop making it into a joke.

+Moving on...
 Chuck's father, Charles, also uses ableist language and is generally an awful human being.
-He uses the r-slur in season 3, along with the phrase "physical moron", and degrades his brother-in-law on the basis that the man has microcephaly.
-He also calls Native American people "Indians".
-You're supposed to dislike him to an extent, but mainly, the writers seem to encourage viewers to laugh at his cruelty and racism/sexism/ableism/etc. It's rarely challenged in any meaningful way.
+He uses the r-slur in season 3, along with the phrase "physical moron", and degrades his former brother-in-law on the basis that the man has microcephaly.
+He also calls a group of Native American people "my Indians", believing himself to be the owner of both them and their land.
+You're supposed to dislike him to an extent but, mainly, the writers seem to encourage viewers to laugh at his cruelty and racism/sexism/ableism/etc. It's rarely challenged in any meaningful way.

 Ari Spyros leering at Bonnie, the target of his unrequited, sleazy advances in S04E09.